Online Bingo Games

 The Bingo Royale room is exclusive to Jackpotjoy and was an homage to Barbara Windsor as the Queen of Bingo.
 She featured in cartoon form with her trusty little dog and she was also the bingo caller.
-When Paddy McGuinness took over and the site upgraded to HTML5 major changes were needed to the game.
+When Paddy McGuinness took over and the site upgraded to HTML5 major changes were needed.
 Now we have a cute dog in charge, waited on by a lanky butler.
-However the nature of the game remains the same.

 Fancy a spin the wheel?

-Not to be confused with the tombola game Roulette, Bingo Roulette is far more appealing; Players are given three options of betting prices (10p, 25p and 50p) and then have the choice of playing one, two, three or four chip colours.
+Not to be confused with the tombola Roulette, Bingo Roulette is far more appealing; Players are given three options of betting prices (10p, 25p and 50p) and then have the choice of playing one, two, three or four chip colours.

 A roulette wheel determines the numbers that are called for Bingo Roulette but that ‘baize’ is not laid out in the same way as a Roulette baize.
 It is numbered 0 through 36 with three numbers in rows of 12.
 The 0 is one column on its own.

 Players purchase their chips and can move them at random around the board by clicking the ‘shuffle button.

-When the game is in play, the roulette wheel spins, and whichever number the ball lands on, is the number that you have to remove your chip from if you have one on that number.
+When the bingo roulette is in play, the wheel spins, and whichever number the ball lands on, is the number that you have to remove your chip from if you have one on that number.

-The aim of the game is to remove all of one set of chip colours, eight in total.
+The aim is to remove all of one set of chip colours, eight in total.

 If you can achieve this in 10 spins then you will win an additional jackpot, this reduces at 12 spins and then the prize you will win is only the house prize.

 la la la la lotto from Gala BingoAvailable at

-There has long been a connection between bingo and lottery so it was only really a matter of time before a game combining the two was launched.
+There has long been a connection between bingo and lottery so it was only really a matter of time before a something combining the two was launched.
 Bingo Lotto was exclusively available to mobile and tablet players when it first arrived but can now be played on your desktop too.